 Sea buckthorn with honey

-The mixture of sea buckthorn with honey is considered an elixir of health, a universal cure for treating and preventing many diseases and conditions, due to the benefits that these two foods bring to the body, both separately, but especially together: antioxidant, anti-inflammatory, immunostimulant, vitaminizing, anticancer, anti-aging, cures colds and infections, regulates the circulatory system, endocrine, and gastrointestinal activity.
+The mixture of it with honey is considered an elixir of health, a universal cure for treating and preventing many diseases and conditions, due to the benefits that these two foods bring to the body, both separately, but especially together: antioxidant, anti-inflammatory, immunostimulant, vitaminizing, anticancer, anti-aging, cures colds and infections, regulates the circulatory system, endocrine, and gastrointestinal activity.

 The preparation of the elixir is very simple: use one part honey to 3 parts sea buckthorn fruit.